 Albacete is an open and tolerant city with a heterogeneous, multicultural and diverse population, where traveler and tourist, whatever their condition, can enjoy with a variety of environments and offers of culture and leisure.

-In Albacete, the group of the tourists of LGBT, can enjoy all the possibilities offered by tourism in the city and province, (nature, hiking, culture, gastronomy, sports, adventure, shopping, conferences, nightlife) as well as its interesting and important annual events such as the September Fair, International Circus Festival, International Film Festival, Classical Theatre Festival, Carnivals, Celebrations of San Juan … knowing that some resources will be provided, city and a population, open, diverse, friendly, respectful and hospitable, where he has regardless of the sexual orientation of each person, known and knows mixed to advance and progress.
+In Albacete, the group of the tourists of LGBTI, can enjoy all the possibilities offered by tourism in the city and province, (nature, hiking, culture, gastronomy, sports, adventure, shopping, conferences, nightlife) as well as its interesting and important annual events such as the September Fair, International Circus Festival, International Film Festival, Classical Theatre Festival, Carnivals, Celebrations of San Juan … knowing that some resources will be provided, city and a population, open, diverse, friendly, respectful and hospitable, where he has regardless of the sexual orientation of each person, known and knows mixed to advance and progress.

 Alicante is a very tolerant and respectful city.
 This is shown by the wide offer of gay or gay friendly places in the city.